Hosting your first holiday dinner can be fun, yet stressful. If you plan ahead then you can survive the day with your sanity intact.

 14 Days Before

 This doesn’t have to be anything formal.
 Especially if it’s just family that you plan to have attend your dinner, then either a quick call or text should suffice.
-Use this as an opportunity to ask if they plan to be there so you can start getting a head-count, and make sure they aren’t bringing anyone that you weren’t originally planning (such as a significant other or friend).
-If you are planning to have a formal dinner, then a paper invitation match better and will also inform guests that it is a more formal occasion.
+Use this as an opportunity to ask if they plan to be there so you can start getting a head-count.
+Make sure they aren’t bringing anyone that you weren’t originally planning (such as a significant other or friend).
+If you are planning to have a formal dinner, then a paper invitation is better and will also inform guests that it is a more formal occasion.

 Plan the Menu